◄ 14.3. Observatory telescopes

 2 - 180mm f/7 fluorite apo refractor

 Does fluorite guarantee superior performance?
 Another contender in the same aperture and focal ratio as the above lens is the TEC's fluorite triplet apo.
-While the only information available on this lens' design is that it uses fluorite as the middle element, we can again look at the available mating glasses and see what is the best that comes out.
+While the only information available on this lens' design is that it uses fluorite as the middle element, all one can do is look at the available mating glasses and see what is the best that comes out.

-After trying a good number of combinations with matching glasses according to both, PF,e (for the F/C correction) and Pg,F (for the violet), the best - with a few very close behind - was the one with two glasses that have similar, but opposite in sign deviation from the ideal match: BK7 and K10.
-Its design parameters are shown below.
+After trying a good number of combinations with matching glasses according to both, PF,e (for the F/C correction) and Pg,F (for the violet), one of the best was a combination with two glasses that have similar, but opposite in sign deviation from the ideal match: BK7 and K10.
+Its design parameters are shown below (top).

 It comes to what is pretty much a common knowledge, and it is that there is nothing magical about fluorite itself vs. other extra low dispersion glasses.
 In the end, it is the design and fabrication quality what decides how well a lens will perform.

 Takahashi's Dall Kirkham reflector comes in three sizes: 210mm, 250mm and the 300mm big gun.
 It is often speculated how much of off axis coma they generate.
 Luckily, Takahashi gives design specifications for all three, which makes it easy to create the exact optical design.
 The three are very similar, having ~f/3 primary and 4x secondary magnification.
 Since the primary is enlarged (+10mm on the diameter) it is not clear whether the focal ratios given were calculated vs. effective aperture or the actual diameter.
 It is assumed the latter, but it wouldn't make significant difference if it is the former.

 The reason for enlarged primary is the displaced stop, placed at the primary's focus.
 It has no appreciable effect on coma, but reverses the sign of astigmatism, reducing field curvature nearly in half.